mim612/scripts/README.md

-There are my functions and files I use for recon and hunt :D
+Here are my scripts which I use for recon and hunt :D